jdx/mise/README.md

           Print help (see a summary with '-h')

 Examples:
+  $ rtx complete -s bash > /etc/bash_completion.d/rtx
+  $ rtx complete -s zsh  > /usr/local/share/zsh/site-functions/_rtx
-  $ rtx complete
+  $ rtx complete -s fish > ~/.config/fish/completions/rtx.fish
 ```
 ### `rtx current`

 ```
-Shows currently active, and installed runtime versions
+Shows current active and installed runtime versions

-This is similar to `rtx list --current`, but this only shows the runtime and/or version so it's designed to fit into scripts more easily.
+This is similar to `rtx ls --current`, but this only shows the runtime and/or version.
+It's designed to fit into scripts more easily.

 Usage: current [PLUGIN]

 Arguments:
   [PLUGIN]
-          plugin to show versions of
+          Plugin to show versions of

           e.g.: ruby, nodejs